 Before you start investing in deer deterrents, you should first assess whether they have any chance of working.
 Deer feeding is a function of alternative food sources.
 If there are woods nearby, perhaps deer feeders will provide enough alternate food if your landscape becomes less inviting.

 Deer feeding is primarily a function of population pressure.
-Too many deer, and too little food, and they will eat most anything.
+Too many deer, and too little food, and they will eat almost anything.
 In this worst case, fencing may be your only effective control.
 To determine your control strategy for deer, first examine the current deer damage and pressure.
-Understanding deer behavior, with many tips for control, are outlined in the book Deerproofing Your Yard and Garden, by Rhonda Massingham Hart.
+Understanding deer behavior, with many tips for control, is outlined in the book Deer proofing Your Yard and Garden, by Rhonda Massingham Hart.